LimeChain/gosemble/docs/2-go-to-wasm.md

 **Concurrency**

-The scheduler runs goroutines, pauses and resumes them on blocking channel ops. or mutex ops, coordinates blocking system calls, io, runtime GC.
-Goroutines are use space threads managed by the runtime.
+The scheduler runs *goroutines*, pauses and resumes them on blocking channel ops. or mutex ops, coordinates blocking system calls, io, runtime GC. *Goroutines* use space threads, managed by the runtime.

 **Parallelism**